Terri14/Cocktail/README.md

 3. Automate the test cases using a language/framework of your choice.
 4. Suggest two non-functional tests that you would design
 5. Suggest a framework that could be used to automate the non-functional test above.

-6. Send your tests with instructions on how to execute the automated tests within 3 days.
+#	Send your tests with instructions on how to execute the automated tests within 3 days
-a.
-Always explain yourself clearly and let us know if any assumptions were made.
+#	Always explain yourself clearly and let us know if any assumptions were made.

 # Functional Requirements
 Search Ingredients By Name: www.thecocktaildb.com/api/json/v1/1/search.php?i=vodka